 The coffee machine didn’t have the luxury of a consistent maintenance scheme.
 While the electronics worked again, there were still some issues caused by wear and tear from being used daily for nearly a decade.

-Thankfully Saeco seems to provide third party resellers with any spare part imaginable – chapeau!
+Thankfully, Saeco seems to provide third-party resellers with any spare part imaginable — chapeau!
 There’s even tiny spare parts available where other manufacturers would only offer an entire kit for resale.
-The brewing unit for example – an entire replacement costs around 60 bucks, but you can get spare parts for every sub-component for just a few bucks each.
+The brewing unit, for example — an entire replacement costs around 60 bucks, but you can get spare parts for every subcomponent for just a few bucks each.

 To give the coffee machine an entire overhaul, I ordered the following spare parts: